October 2021: A Southern Getaway

 Old Town of Beaufort with quiet streets lined with Oak trees dripping with Spanish moss

-The church grounds are known for sightings of apparitions in 1800’s era dress.
-Although we did feel creepy vibes there, the only sightings I had were of giant mosquitos chomping on me while I tried to take long exposure photos of the church in the dark.
+The churchyard is also known for sightings of ghostly figures in 1800s-era dress.
+While we definitely felt the eerie vibes, the only spirits I encountered were giant mosquitoes, relentlessly chomping on me as I tried to take long-exposure photos of the ruins in the dark.

 St. Helena Chapel of Ease